 Known primarily as a haven for divers and surfers, Lembongan and its sister islands of Nusa Ceningan and Nusa Penida offer a variety of dive sites for both novice and expert divers.

 More importantly, the island offers vast stretches of empty beachfront.
 Meaning it’s perfect for those looking for a break from the bustling bliss of Bali.

 Nusa Lembongan’s climate is noticeably drier than Bali’s, meaning that a rainy day on Bali can still be sunny and clear on Lembongan.
-This is an especially important fact for those visiting during the height of the rainy season in January and February (like we are).
+This is an especially important factor for those visiting during the height of the rainy season in January and February (like we are).

 How to Get to Nusa Lembongan

 A number of different speed boat companies run this route and prices are similar across the board.
 Ticket prices typically include pick-up from your hotel in Bali and a transfer to your hotel on Lembongan upon arrival.

 However, as we later discover while trying to continue on to the Gili Islands, these boats cancel frequently during inclement weather.
 The boats from Bali, however, seem to run in nearly all conditions.

 Be prepared to take off your shoes and get a little wet when boarding and disembarking the speedboat.
 Both will involve stepping in up to knee-high water to climb into and out of the boat while it’s anchored on the beach (there are no docks on either end of the journey).

 Most boats arrive on the shores of the tiny village of Jungut Batu but some arrive at Mushroom Bay on the island’s west end.

 Already, both the water and the beach are far superior to anything we saw on Bali.
-In fact, the island immediately reminded us both of one of our favorite islands in the world – Koh Lipe, Thailand.
+In fact, the island immediately reminds us both of one of our favorite islands in the world – Koh Lipe, Thailand.

-After a quick unloading of the luggage, we hopped in a pick-up truck for the short transfer to the hotel, just 5 minutes away.
+After a quick unloading of the luggage, we hop into a pick-up truck for the short transfer to the hotel, just 5 minutes away.

 Despite its diminutive size, Nusa Lembongan has a wide variety of accommodation options ranging from simple bungalows to small luxury resorts.
 And rates are generally far more affordable than the mega-resorts of Bali.